Bundoran: Rail

-Bundoran Railway Station opened on 13 June 1866 but finally closed on 1 October 1957.
+Bundoran railway station opened on 13 June 1866 but finally closed on 1 October 1957.
 The New Council Offices carpark is where the Bundoran Railway Station once stood.

-The nearest railway station is Sligo Mac Diarmada Station in Sligo Town, where trains run to Dublin Connolly and are operated by Iarnród Éireann.
+The nearest railway station today is Sligo Mac Diarmada Station in Sligo Town, where trains run to Dublin Connolly and are operated by Iarnród Éireann.
 Buses from Bundoran to Sligo stop at Sligo bus station which is adjacent to Sligo Mac Diarmada Station.

 Coach/bus transport

 Bus Éireann buses connect Bundoran to Sligo Mac Diarmada Station in Sligo Town.
 Bus Éireann also run a regular service, several times a day, from Derry to Galway, via Letterkenny and Bundoran.
-Feda O'Donnell runs private buses to Sligo from Bundoran as well.
-It also offers routes to and from Gweedore via Letterkenny, Donegal Town, Ballyshannon and Bundoran to the west of Ireland, including Sligo and Galway.
-There is also a regular bus service from Bundoran to Enniskillen.
+Feda O'Donnell (Bus Feda) runs from Crolly to Galway via Gweedore, Letterkenny, Donegal Town, Ballyshannon and Bundoran to the west of Ireland, including Sligo and Galway, with an additional service to Limerick during the college term.
+There is also an Ulsterbus service (194/195) from Bundoran to Enniskillen.

-Local Link serves the town on two services - 982 Ballyshannon to Sligo and 983 Kinlough to Ballyshannon.
+There are two Local Link buses services: 982 Ballyshannon to Sligo and 983 Kinlough to Ballyshannon.

 There are a number of bus stops in the town, though the main ones are the East bus stop and West bus stop.
 Feda O'Donnell and Local Link both stop at the Tourist Office.

 Developments

-Development in Bundoran has been triggered by its popularity as a seaside destination and the availability of tax reliefs for the development of holiday homes.
+Development in Bundoran has been triggered by its popularity as a seaside destination and the availability of tax reliefs for the development of holiday homes in the past.
 Thousands of music fans attend the Bundoran Sea Sessions Surf and Music Festival every June.

 The Astoria Ballroom was built in 1953 at a time when dances were a major social activity, and showbands would entertain large crowds at the venue.
-Under the ownership of Brian McEniff, the venue had a number of facelifts and name changes and remained a landmark building.
+In 1990, Meatloaf also played at the ballroom.
 In November 2008, it was destroyed by fire.
+In 2024, conditional planning permission was given for construction of a funfair and waterpark on the former site of the ballroom.

 In 2019 the town was announced as Failte Ireland's Destination Town for county Donegal paving the way for investment of €500,000 from the tourism development authority to enhance the town.